FredHutch/svalbard-intro/src/slides/slide-1.md

 ## Access Policies

-Policies are a path and then the capabililities on that path, read, write, create, update, delete.
-Policies can be combined in a token.
+Policies are a path and then the capabililities on that path: create, delete,list, read, update.
+Tokens can have multiple policies.

 ```
 path "secret/*" {